Sri Lanka is a

 coordinating all human rights activities for the army from ICRC training

-throughout the military.
-The SLA also states that all of its personnel have
+assigned throughout the military.
+The SLA also states that all of its

-completed the appropriate training and pledged to adhere to the "rules of
+personnel have completed the appropriate training and pledged to adhere to

-international Humanitarian Law."
-Early in the year, the air force and
+the "rules of international Humanitarian Law."
+Early in the year, the air

-navy instituted similar programs.
-The armed forces operated under written
+force and navy instituted similar programs.
+The armed forces operated under

-rules of engagement that severely restricted the shelling, bombardment, or
+written rules of engagement that severely restricted the shelling,

 The Government continued to provide food relief, through the